-If you take a few minutes to read through these two stories, you will discover that many applications that serve purposes other than tracking, actually do track how, when, and where you use your phone constantly.
+If you do a bit of research on application data collection will discover that many applications that serve purposes other than tracking, actually do track how, when, and where you use your phone constantly.

 What’s more, it’s not all about apps, iOS, and Android -as operating systems of your smartphones and iPhones- do this too.

 Through your gadget, they collect, retain data for their own commercial benefit, or hand it over to the likes of Google, Nike, and other interested entities.
 They build your persona and survey your commercial behavior, and then resell this data to marketing agencies or use it themselves to serve custom ads.

 The amount of data these trackers upload from your phones can be huge.
 And, if you’re not hitched up to a wi-fi network, the transfer of all this data every night is costing you much more than your privacy!

 How Phone App Tracking Works

 As a matter of fact, the tracking these apps or operating systems carry out works a lot like cookies.
 Some apps utilize services, like Amplitude, a behavioral analytics platform with over 600 customers -of the likes of Microsoft, Intuit, and Twitter-, to gather and analyze customer data.

 In a nutshell, there are little services logging your moves throughout the device/application, storing things such as usage tendencies, your searches, a digital print of your device to identify it, among other things.